Sawmill: Industrial Revolution

+The introduction of steam power in the late 18th and early 19th centuries opened many new possibilities for sawmills.
+An early, unsuccessful steam-powered sawmill project was undertaken for the Spanish naval arsenal at La Carraca near Cádiz in 1792, using a Watt engine.

-The introduction of steam power in the 19th century created many new possibilities for mills.
-Availability of railroad transportation for logs and lumber encouraged building of rail mills away from navigable water.
-Steam powered sawmills could be far more mechanized.
-Scrap lumber from the mill provided a ready fuel source for firing the boiler.
+Availability of railroad transportation for logs and lumber later encouraged building of rail mills away from navigable water.
+Steam-powered sawmills could be far more mechanized, and scrap lumber from the mill provided a ready fuel source for firing the boiler.
 Efficiency was increased, but the capital cost of a new mill increased dramatically as well.

+In Britain, Marc Isambard Brunel designed a sophisticated steam-powered sawmill for Chatham Dockyard; constructed in 1812–1814.
+Brunel's machinery operated eight timber-cutting frames, each capable of holding up to 36 saws, and staffed by as few as two attendants.

+The bandsaw was another important development.
+William Newberry patented an endless band-saw in Britain in 1808, but early bandsaws remained impractical because of the difficulty of making a durable flexible blade.
+Later improvements in blade welding, metallurgy, blade guides, and tensioning by the Paris firm Périn & Cie made the bandsaw commercially practical by the 1860s.
+Bandsaws became important in sawmilling because their narrower kerf wasted less wood than large circular saws and allowed very large logs to be cut more efficiently.

 In addition, the use of steam or gasoline-powered traction engines also allowed the entire sawmill to be mobile.

 By 1900, the largest sawmill in the world was operated by the Atlantic Lumber Company in Georgetown, South Carolina, using logs floated down the Pee Dee River from as far as the edge of the Appalachian Mountains in North Carolina.

 A restoration project for Sturgeon's Mill in Northern California is underway, restoring one of the last steam-powered lumber mills still using its original equipment.